3.30.23

 Sales

-2. Review non-quota carrying sales team headcount for potential efficiencies.
-A good rule of thumb for enterprise organizations to target is a 1:1 ratio of quota carrying to non-quota carrying expenses.
-In mid-market, this ratio should be ~2:1 and in SMB ~4:1.
+2. Assess non-quota carrying sales headcount for efficiency, aiming for optimal 1:1 ratios of quota carrying to non-quota carrying expenses by segment (enterprise, mid-market, SMB).
+In mid-market, this ratio should be ~2:1, and in SMB, ~4:1.

-5. Leverage enablement and standardization to boost productivity.
-(Here is a case study from Teleport on how to transition to a ‘process-driven’ environment where scalable strategies are leveraged over bespoke motions)
+5. Use enablement and standardization to boost sales productivity and scalability.
+This case study from Teleport demonstrates how to transition to a ‘process-driven’ environment where scalable strategies are leveraged over bespoke motions.

-1. Invest in product-led growth (PLG) efforts in order to reduce your CAC.
-While PLG has proven to be particularly effective in the developer economy, this strategy has gained momentum in many other categories, including collaboration tools and customer engagement software.
-(Recommended reading: 10 Product-Led Growth Principles and Software Powering the PLG Era.)
+1. Invest in product-led growth (PLG) to reduce your CAC, especially in developer and collaboration tool markets.
+To read: 10 Product-Led Growth Principles and Software Powering the PLG Era.

-3. Consider reducing marketing spend that is tough to measure, such as PR, brand marketing, and in-person marketing.
+3. Reduce hard-to-measure marketing spend, such as PR, brand, and in-person marketing.

-4. Align marketing and sales goals and processes to tie them closely to ARR goals.
+4. Align marketing and sales goals to ARR targets, monitoring pipeline metrics closely each month/quarter.
 Unweighted pipeline out of period (based on deal close date) ideally should be 3-5x ARR goal, and in-period weighted pipeline would be 2x+.
-Closely monitor your sales-accepted pipeline generation each month/quarter to make sure that marketing is delivering strong pipeline growth.

 III.
 R&D